THE CHALLENGE

 An old process of creating Load Manifests by hand and keying in the information in one of the apps was eliminated.

-Trailerization app and automating the process of creating and sharing Load Manifests.
+Trailerization app automates the process of creating and sharing Load Manifests.

 INCREASE ACCURACY & EFFICIENCY